 Why would I use it?

 Most people use Infinispan for one of two reasons.
-Firstly, as a distributed cache.
+Firstly, as a cache.
 Putting Infinispan in front of your database, disk-based NoSQL store or any part of your system that is a bottleneck can greatly help improve performance.
-Often, a simple cache isn't enough - for example if your application is clustered and cache coherency is important to data consistency.
+Often, however, a simple cache isn't enough - for example if your application is clustered and cache coherency is important to data consistency.
 A distributed cache can greatly help here.

-A less common use case is adding clusterability and high availability to frameworks.
+Yet another common use case is adding clusterability and high availability to frameworks.
 Since Infinispan exposes a distributed data structure, frameworks and libraries that also need to be clustered can easily achieve this by embedding Infinispan and delegating all state management to Infinispan.
 This way, any framework can easily be clustered by letting Infinispan do all the heavy lifting.

 Where can I learn more?

 Visit the Documentation section of this website.
 Lots of resources - including tutorials, quick start guides, sample code and demos - will help get you on your feet in no time.